Jackie Orszaczky

-Miklós József "Jackie" Orszáczky (8 May 1948, Budapest, Hungary – 3 February 2008, Sydney, Australia) was a Hungarian-Australian musician, arranger, vocalist and record producer.
+Miklós József "Jackie" Orszáczky (8 May 1948 – 3 February 2008) was a Hungarian-Australian musician, arranger, vocalist and record producer.
 His musical styles included jazz, blues, R&B, funk and progressive rock; he mainly played bass guitar – from the early 1990s he used a modified piccolo bass – but also various other instruments.
 In 2006 Orszaczky was awarded the Knight's Cross of the Order of Merit by the Hungarian government.
 Also that year Orszaczky was diagnosed with Hodgkin's lymphoma and died on 3 February 2008, aged 59.

 Early life

-Jackie Orszaczky was born as Miklós József Orszáczky on 8 May 1948 in Budapest, Hungary.
+Orszaczky was born as Miklós József Orszáczky on 8 May 1948 in Budapest, Hungary.
 His father, László Orszáczky, was an engineer, his mother was Giselle, and his brother was László Orszáczky.
 His family lived in District VIII: Józsefváros (English: Josephtown) where, from the age of five, he studied classical piano and violin.
 Orszaczky preferred listening to his father's Spanish and Afro-Cuban records and the local gypsy music.
 During the Hungarian Revolution of 1956 the Orszaczky family hid in their cellar for a week and emerged to see their home with bullet ridden walls and the local streets with dead bodies of people run over by tanks.
 Orszaczky was a member of his school's 60-piece orchestra.

+Career

 Hungarian groups: Új Rákfogó to Syrius

 In 1965 Jackie Orszaczky started a rock band, Új Rákfogó (English: New Crab-catcher), while attending Dugonics Utcai Általános Iskola (English: Dugonics Street Elementary School) in Josephtown.
 Other members were Miklos Cserba on guitar, Laszlo Mogyorossy on guitar, Lakatos Bogoly Bela (aka "Horse-fly Locksmith") on drums.
 Later additions included his brother, László Orszáczky, on keyboards (1966–67), Mezei Aniko on vocals and Vadasz "Ferike" on guitar.
 They performed in local clubs until dawn – Orszaczky would sleep in and missed so much school he was expelled due to low attendance.
 In 1969 Orszaczky joined jazz-fusion and progressive rock group, Syrius on bass guitar, guitar and vocals.
 Other members of Syrius were Zoltan "Joel" Baronits on piano, oboe and saxophone; Latsi "Les" Pataki on organ, piano and drums; Mihaly "Michie" Raduly on saxophone, flute and violin; and Andras "Andrew" Veszelinov on drums, guitar and trombone.
 Australian backpacker, Charles Fisher, saw one of the group's gigs and advised them to tour Australia.
 Syrius toured there in 1970–71, including a performance at the Myponga Festival in South Australia in January 1971.
 In Melbourne they recorded an album, Syrius, with Fisher producing, which was released both in Australia (on the Spin label) and Hungary.
 In Australia they also issued a single, "I've Been This Down Before".
 According to Australian rock music historian, Ian McFarlane, Syrius were "Hungary's top rock attraction, and had already issued several albums of jazz fusion before relocating to Australia".
 In October 1971, after the tour, the group returned to Hungary.